Takashiidobe/notes/src/books/designing-data-intensive-applications/encoding-and-evolution.md

 3. Versioning data is poor
 4. Efficiency is poor

-Instead, let\'s talk about cross-language variants:
+Instead, let's talk about cross-language variants:

 ### JSON, XML, and Binary Variants